boPopov/textprotocol/README.md

 # Text Protocol

 ## Introduction
 `textprotocol` is a project written in Golang.
-The server allows you to make multiple connection through terminal and execute a commands that have execute operations inside the `tcp` server.
+The server allows you to make multiple connection through terminal and execute a commands that execute operations inside the `tcp` server.

 ---